adamnicholson/example-redis-pubsub/README.md

 npm install && composer install
 ```

-Start a node webserver to handle socket connections
+Start a node webserver to handle socket connections on port `3000`

 ```
 node socket.js
 ```

-Start the queue runner service
+Start the queue runner service, listening for redis events and emitting messages when commands are ran

 ```
 php queue.php
 ```

-Start a PHP webserver, which is where our client lives
+Start a PHP webserver on port `8000`, which is where our client lives

 ```
 php -S localhost:8000